pnrobinson/sbas2go/README.md

 ### Building the app

 Clone the application from GitHub and use maven to build the app.
+(Note that currently we use a develop version of phenol 1.4.2-SNAPSHOT that needs to be installed locally).

 ```
 git clone https://github.com/pnrobinson/sbas2go.git